SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

           waitFor: ['-']
         ```

 This ends the session on how to use Google Cloud services for now.
-In a future session, we are going to investigate a
+In a future session, we are going to investigate some
-bit more of the services offered in GCP, in particular for deploying the models that we have just trained.
+more of the services offered in GCP, in particular for deploying the models that we have just trained.